Audinot/rails2-template/README.markdown

 ```
 git clone https://github.com/Audinot/rails2-template.git
 ```
+You can then set up the databases using `psql` and `rake` commands (see the database section in the tutorial).

 TUTORIAL
 --------

-Build it yourself with this guide!
+Make it yourself with this guide!
 (Using Rails 2.3.14 and Ruby 1.8.7) I'm using "ChrUbuntu" (Linux Ubuntu on a Chromebook) 12.04, so this guide will have a very Linux-ish flavour.
 These commands should work fine in a Mac OSX terminal.
 You might want to check the Windows equivalent first before running these commands in the Windows command prompt!

 #### Databases

 Before starting your app, set up your databases.

 ```